 This Day In Writing History

-On November 17th, 1993, The Shipping News, a famous novel by Annie Proulx, won the National Book Award.
+On November 17th, 1993, The Shipping News, the classic novel by the famous American writer Annie Proulx, won the National Book Award.
 It wasn't the first award her writing received; her previous (and first) novel, Postcards (1992) won the PEN / Faulkner Award.

 As he tries to make a new life for himself in Newfoundland, Quoyle makes new friends within the community and falls in love with a local woman named Wavey.
 Quoyle finds his emotional strength and self-confidence growing - both of which he'll need, as disturbing secrets about his family history begin to emerge.